-Join Chris Griffith for an in-depth discussion in this video Adding buttons, part of Multidevice Prototyping with Ratchet.
+Join Chris Griffith for an in-depth discussion in this video Adding buttons, part of Ratchet: Multidevice Prototyping.

 Let's turn our attention to the button component.
 Although we have briefly touched on this component with the back button in our title bar, Ratchet provides a large collection of button styles that we can use in our application.
 I'm going to switch from working on the index page into one of the session details pages.
 These files can be found in your exercise folder for this chapter.
 After the session details text, let's add a few buttons that will enable the attendee to mark the session as a favorite in a button that will bring up the session survey page.